MorganMureithi/Sales-Report-on-Maven-Coffee-Brand/README.md

 **Insghts from The Data**:

-In an overview summary,Coffee Sales has been increasing from January,despite a litle dip in Feb.Sales from Coffee product type contributes a significant stake to sales made by no.of transactions while Packaged Chocolate was least bought across the three branches.
+In an overview summary,Coffee Sales has been increasing from January,despite a litle dip in Feb.

+Sales from Coffee product type contributes a significant stake to sales made by no.of transactions while Packaged Chocolate was least bought across the three branches.

-Additionaly, 'sales time' re morning hours from 6:00 a.m to about 10:00 a.m where it reduces to a level of no change in sales from 11:00 a.m upto 6:00 p.m that expreince fewer sales upto closure time(8:00 a.m)
+Additionaly, 'sales time' is dominantly morning hours from 6:00 a.m to about 10:00 a.m where it reduces from 11:00 a.m upto 6:00 p.m and continues upto closure time(8:00 a.m)

 **Tool used for Anaylysis and Dashboarding**:

 Excel

+Also,PowerBi - I have attached a version of .pbix for a look through PowerBi lenses